cocos/cocos-docs/en/publish/publish-baidugame.md

 Cocos Creator already helps developers with downloading, caching and version management of remote resources.
 The specific implementation logic and operation steps are similar to the WeChat Mini game.
 Please refer to the [Resource Management for WeChat Mini Game](./publish-wechatgame.md#resource-management-for-the-wechat-mini-games) documentation for details.

-**Note**: Currently, Baidu Mini Game only supports loading resources from remote server via **HTTPS** on the physical device, so the resource file must be placed on the **HTTPS** server, otherwise the resource loading failure will occur.
+> **Note**: currently, Baidu Mini Game only supports loading resources from remote server via **HTTPS** on the physical device, so the resource file must be placed on the **HTTPS** server, otherwise the resource loading failure will occur.

 ## Baidu Mini Game Subpackage Loading

 The subpackage loading method of Baidu Mini Game is similar to WeChat, with the following package restrictions:

 - The size of all subpackage of the entire Mini Game can not exceed **8MB**.
-- The size of single subpackage / main package can not exceed **4MB**.
+- The size of single subpackage/main package can not exceed **4MB**.

 Please refer to the [Mini Game Subpackage](subpackage.md#wechat-mini-games) for details.